 The 2021 award competition is open to any prospective, incoming, or enrolled graduate student, from any department, who is eligible and chooses to add EAP to their graduate studies at UW-Madison.
+One of the scholarships will be specifically awarded to a student whose graduate studies bring together the fields of energy and health.

 What: $2,500 awards for UW-Madison graduate students who enroll in EAP in 2021